 There are cheaper ways to get streaming, and there are more high-end ones, but Yamaha has struck a great balance between price and performance here.
 Since it's been on sale for more than three years now, it can often be found extremely cheap.

-You can read more about the iFi xDSD in our list of the best portable DACs (and headphone amps/DACs) – it's at #1 in that particular chart.
+You can read more about the iFi xDSD in our list of the best portable DACs (and headphone amps/DACs).
 I'm a massive fan of this dinky little combined Bluetooth receiver, DAC and headphone amp.

 Only after owning one for quite some time, however, did I realise how able it is as a Bluetooth streaming DAC.
 Simply switch it to line level output mode – don't forget to switch back when you want to use it as a headphone amp, or bleeding from the ears may occur – and it can be plugged into any amplifier or powered speaker. iFi's advanced Bluetooth circuit supports AAC and aptX and sounds really superb.